edimaudo/kazilaw/README.md

 # KaziLaw

 ## Overview
-**KaziLaw** provides employment contract review and the ability to perform employment rights Q&A for the Canadian workforce.
+**kazilaw** uses AI to analyze employment contracts and answer questions on employment and labor law for the Canadian workforce.

 ## Key Features
 - **Employment Standards Q&A**: Summarized answers regarding employment rights across the Country.